papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/overview.md

 It's important to note that Grafana is deployed with default admin access.

 !!! note
-    When network operations cease—either by halting a running spawn with Ctrl+C or upon completion of the test—Zombienet automatically removes all associated pods, including those for Prometheus, Tempo, and Grafana.
+    When network operations cease—either by halting a running spawn with Ctrl+C or upon completion of the test—Zombienet automatically removes all associated pods.

 ### Local